|

 organisms that are affected, right?
 I mean—that’s not as bad as an entire species—like

-advisor.
+chief science advisor.
 In a more subdued, and far less confident voice, he asked, "Is it?"
-"I’m
+"I’m afraid it’s infinitely

-microbial communities found on Earth.
-For every human cell in your body, there are roughly
+found on Earth.
+For every human cell in your body, there are roughly ten single-celled

-ten single-celled microbes.
-Without those microbes in our gut, we’ll soon be unable
+microbes.
+Without those microbes in our gut, we’ll soon be unable to digest food.

-to digest food.
-Already we’re seeing evidence of die-off of these microbes in test
+Already we’re seeing evidence of die-off of these microbes in test subjects all over

 quickly running out of time.
 "How long?